SkotBotCambo/hcml_course/README.md

 #### Discussion Prompts:
 * From a user perspective, what makes apprenticeship learning so different from active learning?
-* What does the state and action space represent in each of these papers
+* Describe the state and action space represent in each of these papers.

 #### Readings:
 * [A survey of robot learning from demonstration](http://edithlaw.ca/cs889/2015/reading/09ras-brenna.pdf)
 * [Towards Health Recommendation Systems: An Approach for Providing Automated Personalized Health Feedback from Mobile Data](https://link.springer.com/chapter/10.1007/978-3-319-51394-2_26/fulltext.html) (*Mashfiqui Rabbi*, *Min Hane Aung*, *Tanzeem Choudhury*)